woodward/vim-flashcards/vim/Window commands.md

 ctrl-w k  ⮂  Go to window on the bottom

 ctrl-w s    ⮂  Split a window
-:split      ⮂  Split a window
+:sp[lit]    ⮂  Split a window

-:vsplit     ⮂  Vertically split a window ctrl-w v    ⮂  Vertically split a window
+:vsp[lit]   ⮂  Vertically split a window
+ctrl-w v    ⮂  Vertically split a window

+:sn[ext][file] ⮂  Edit the next file in the file list in the new window

-:new        ⮂  Same as split, but create a new file ctrl-w n    ⮂  Same as split, but create a new file
+:new           ⮂  Same as split, but create a new file :new filename  ⮂  Open filename in new window ctrl-w n       ⮂  Same as split, but create a new file ctrl-w ^       ⮂  Open the new window with the alternate (previously edited) file

 :sview      ⮂  Read-only version of split
 :sfind      ⮂  Split the window and open file